Gluten-Free Goodies: Surviving the Holidays on a Gluten-Free Diet

-It may not need to be mentioned that many holiday beverages are naturally gluten-free, but since the focus here is on saying “yes” to delectable goodies, I’ll mention some of my favorites:
+It may seem obvious that most non-alcoholic holiday beverages are gluten-free, but since the focus here is on saying “yes” to delectable goodies, I’ll mention a of family favorites:

 Many varieties of hot cocoa are safe to the gluten-intolerant crowd.
 As always, be sure to check labels just in case.
 Eggnog is generally safe as well, but be sure to check the label on it also.

-Our family tradition of Wassail is delightfully free from anything remotely representing gluten, a fact that makes me sing even more loudly when our choir practices the verses to “Joy to the World.”
+Our family tradition of wassail is delightfully free from anything remotely representing gluten, a fact that makes me sing even more loudly when our choir practices “Joy to the World.”
 We were initially introduced to this hot punch by our pastor’s wife when I was still in junior high, and it has been a family favorite ever since.
 Here is her non-alcoholic version of my all-time favorite Christmas treat:

 Wassail (as made by Thelma Sunberg)

 2 quarts apple juice

 2 c. cranberry juice cocktail